rod-trent/kql-treasure-hunt/README.md

 # KQL Treasure Hunt: Sample Dataset

-This repository contains sample data for the blog post "KQL Treasure Hunt: Solve a Data Mystery with Queries."
+This repository contains sample data for the blog post [https://rodtrent.substack.com/p/kql-treasure-hunt-solve-a-data-mystery]("KQL Treasure Hunt: Solve a Data Mystery with Queries.")
 The data simulates logs from the *Starlight Outpost*, a fictional space station, and is designed to teach KQL (Kusto Query Language) through a detective-style narrative.

 ## Dataset Overview
 The dataset consists of three CSV files: